quinnwerks/JSONPacketParser/README.md

 The jsmn JSON parser can be found here: https://zserge.com/jsmn.html

+Galapagos can be found here: https://github.com/tarafdar/galapagos

+The C program:

 Usage: /path/json_to_sv [options] /path/file.json

 Options:  -v, --verbose        Show output data structure in the command line

+The SV testbenches:

+TODO